WalletWasabi/WalletWasabi/WalletWasabi.Documentation/SetupRegtest.md

 5. Save it.
 6. Close Bitcoin Core to confirm changes and open it again with: `bitcoin-qt.exe -regtest`.
 7. Do not worry about "Syncing Headers" just press the Hide button.
 Because you run on Regtest, no Mainnet blocks will be downloaded.
-8. Go to menu *File / Create* wallet and create a wallet with the name you prefer.
+8. Go to menu *File / Create* and create a wallet with the name you prefer.
 Use the default options.
 9. Go to menu *Window / Console*.
 10. Generate a new address with:
 `getnewaddress`